Surgery obstructions from Khovanov homology: Surgery obstructions

 \begin{theorem} Let $M$ be a simple, strongly invertible knot manifold with associated quotient tangle $T=(B^3,\tau)$ compatible with some basis $(\alpha, \beta)$ in $\partial M$.
 Then $w(\tau(\pq))>1$ implies that $M(p\alpha+q\beta)$ is not a lens space, and $w(\tau(\pq))>2$ implies that $M(p\alpha+q\beta)$ has infinite fundamental group. \end{theorem} \begin{proof}For $w>1$ the statement follows from Theorem \ref{thm:lens-bound}; for $w>2$ the statement follows from Theorem \ref{thm:finite-bound}.\end{proof}

-Our aim is to show that this is an effective obstruction by applying the results of Section \ref{sec:width}, and in particular the stability of Lemma \ref{lem:general-stability}.
-For this purpose we restrict to strongly invertible knots in $S^3$, though in practice results may be obtained more generally (see Section \ref{sub:Poincare}, for example).
+This is an effective obstruction when combined with the results of Section \ref{sec:width} (in particular the stability of Lemma \ref{lem:general-stability}) and Section \ref{sec:estimates}.
+In particular, restricting to generic associated quotient tangles in the sense of Definition \ref{def:generic} yields the following: